raphjaph/oxidised_website/content/_index.md

 <p>
 Generally optimistic, I try to keep a stoic attitude towards life's random twists, while recognizing that this randomness can lead to serendipitous opportunities.
-I enjoy the craft of <a href=/recipes>cooking</a> because it is something you physically create with your hands, and I feel like you don't get that enough nowadays.
+I enjoy the craft of cooking because it is something you physically create with your hands, and I feel like you don't get that enough nowadays.
 This, in addition to building a sustainable workout routine, will hopefully keep me physically and mentally fit until I die.